 Generally, these percentage reductions (reliefs) are only available to ratepayers who occupy either—

-(b) One main property and other additional properties providing those additional properties each have a rateable value which does not exceed the limit set in regulations.
+(b) one main property and other additional properties providing those additional properties each have a rateable value which does not exceed the limit set by order.

-The aggregate rateable value of all the properties mentioned in (b), must also not exceed an amount set in regulations.
+The aggregate rateable value of all the properties mentioned in (b), must also not exceed an amount set by order.
 For those businesses that take on an additional property which would normally have meant the loss of small business rate relief, they will be allowed to keep that relief for a fixed additional period.
-Full details on the relevant limits in relation to second properties and the current period for which a ratepayer may continue to receive relief after taking on an additional property can be obtained from your local authority or on the government website
+Full details on the relevant limits in relation to second properties and the current period for which a ratepayer may continue to receive relief after taking on an additional property can be obtained from us at the introduction business rates page.

 Certain changes in circumstances will need to be notified to the local authority by the ratepayer who is in receipt of relief (other changes will be picked up by the local authority).
 The changes which should be notified are—